cmse822/cmse822.github.io/assignments/proj2.md

 Pi is the ratio of a circle's circumference to its diameter.
 As such, the value of pi can be computed as follows.
 Consider a circle of radius `r` inscribed in a square of side length `r`.
 Randomly generate points within the square.
 Determine the number of points in the square that are also in the circle.
 If `f=nc/ns` is the number of points in the circle divided by the number of points in the square then `pi` can be approximated as `pi ~ 4f`.
 Note that the more points generated, the better the approximation.

-1. Look at the C or Fortran program `ser_pi_calc`.
+1. Look at the C program `ser_pi_calc`.
 Extend this program using collective MPI routines to compute `pi` in parallel using the method described above.
 Feel free to use C++, if you prefer, of course.

 2. For the first iteration, perform the same number of "rounds" on each MPI rank.
 Measure the total runtime using `MPI_WTIME()`.
 Vary the number of ranks used from 1 to 4.
 How does the total runtime change?